Jorge Polanco Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 7.6 K/9, the third-worst in the league.

-- The Guardians' 3.87 team ERA ranks eighth across all MLB pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.93).

-- Bibee (1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched) makes the start for the Guardians, his seventh of the season.
+- Civale (1-1) gets the starting nod for the Guardians, his third of the season.

-- The righty last appeared on Saturday against the St. Louis Cardinals, when he threw six innings, allowing one earned run while giving up two hits.
+- The right-hander last appeared on Friday, April 7 against the Seattle Mariners, when he tossed 5 2/3 innings, allowing four earned runs while giving up nine hits.

-- The 24-year-old has amassed an ERA of 2.88, with 8.9 strikeouts per nine innings, in six games this season.
-Opponents are batting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.